mikecafarella/KNP/docs/knowledgeclient.md

 <img width="1042" alt="adjustedGDP2" src="https://user-images.githubusercontent.com/44870308/105154701-cedd2500-5ad7-11eb-88ac-923423b538ce.png">

 ## Tutorial 3: Whole-table functions with National Parks data
-__Jenny, let's do the National Parks inception data here, and show how to do whole-table function invocation__.

 Here is an example with US National Parks.